matthieugras/Prime-Ubuntu-18.04/README.md

 # How is this different to the standard 18.04 approach?

-Ubuntu 18.04 does not use bbswitch to power-off the nvidia card when you are in intel-only mode.
+Two things are different.
+Firstly, nvidia-prime in Ubuntu 18.04 does not use bbswitch to power-off the nvidia card when you are in intel-only mode.
 Instead, the developers swapped to an officially-supported kernel feature, which only works when the nouveau driver is present.
 Unfortunately, this means the nvidia drivers have to be removed.
 So prime-select intel goes through an elaborate process of removing the nvidia drivers, rebuilding the initramfs image and rebooting, solely to load nouveau so the nvidia card can be turned off.
+I don't know why they can't just be unloaded following the approach used here, which is the second difference.

 Swapping back to nvidia then requires the basically the same process to repeat, except this time the nvidia modules are re-added to the kernel image.

 It is a very time consuming approach, mandating a reboot.
-Also, quite a few users have trouble getting the nouveau-power-off to work.
+Also, quite a few users have trouble getting the nouveau-power-off to work, so for those users it is slow, intrusive and broken.

 bbswitch is not officially in the kernel.
-However, it is well used in just about all other distributions and there is no sign that it will stop working.
+However, it is well used in just about all other distribution; it has a significant user-base, and there is no sign that it will stop working.
+Right now, it works with kernel 4.17 even as Ubuntu 18.04 is based on 4.15.